Agent Protocols

 receipt_jws: 'eyJhbGciOiJFZERTQSIs...',

-// Extract evidence from an A2A message
+// Extract evidence from an A2A artifact

 Agent Card Discovery